What is a scale and clean procedure?

 The dental practitioner will usually apply fluoride, a substance found in most toothpaste, after the dental cleaning procedure to eliminate any post-clean sensitivity and help remineralize any early cavities.

-Why do I need scale clean?
+Why do I need teeth scaling?

 Build up of calculus or calcified plaque occurs over time and cannot be removed easily with a toothbrush.
 If the calculus build-up isn’t removed regularly, it can lead to inflammation of the gums (gingivitis) or destruction of the underlying bone (periodontitis) in severe cases.